robin4a4/tanstack-router-rsc/README.md

 ### Entry point

-The entry point of the app is a `router.tsx` file at the root of the project (seee example/router.tsx)
+The entry point of the app is a `router.tsx` file at the root of the project (see example/router.tsx)

 ### The `rsc` folder